Visit Xom Luoi seafood market to buy seafood to eat - Photo: HOANG LE

 Grilled oysters with spring onions, soft and fatty, with the aroma of peanuts - Photo: HOANG LE

 Mr. Nhan Hau, born and raised in Xom Luoi market, is currently the owner of Nhan Hau seafood warehouse, with 3 restaurants operating around the market.
-Because the restaurant has seating, the dishes are more diverse.
+Because the restaurant has seats, the dishes are more diverse.

 However, to develop further, I think the hygiene of the market area and food safety must be given top priority.
 The situation of garbage and wastewater flowing on the street is making the market gradually lose its appeal."